-- comply, so far are they are reasonably able, with any reasonably instruction that is given by the PCBU to comply with the model WHS Act and
+- comply, so far as they are reasonably able, with any reasonably instruction that is given by the PCBU to comply with the model WHS Act and

 - cooperate with any reasonable policy or procedure of the PCBU relating to health or safety at the workplace that has been notified to workers.

-A worker can be prosecuted for failing to comply with their duty.
+A worker can be prosecuted for failing to comply with their duties.

 Any person at a workplace, including customers and visitors must take reasonable care of their own health and safety and that of others who may be affected by their actions or omissions.

 The person must also comply with, so far as they are reasonably able, any reasonable instruction that is given by the PCBU to comply with the model WHS laws.